V 10.1, Oct. 2020 Go to latest version

 PLDAPS (pronounced "Platypus") is a system for cognitive neuroscience with high temporal precision.
 It integrates Psychtoolbox and the DATAPixx input/output control system with Plexon's recording apparatus.
 "Despite its capabilities, it is simple enough for someone with basic Matlab programming skills to design their own experiments".
 It is described in an abstract.
-Here is the download link.
+Here is the download link at GitHub.

 Topographica, Param/ParamTk, and ImaGen are a set of free-to-use software packages for neural-systems modeling released by James Bednar and his group from U. Edinburgh that has been applied to modeling the primary visual cortex.
 A review paper "shows how these separate projects add up into what is hoped to be the most complete model of the development of functional properties of V1 neurons to date."
 Here are links to 31 publications using this software so far.
 The packages are written in Python and run under Linux, Mac, and Windows.

 There should be much more here but there isn't.
 Suggestions welcome.